Setup Travis CI Enterprise 3.x

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)

-Once brew is up and running, you’ll install Python via:
+Once the brew is up and running, you’ll install Python via:

 brew install python